orbitalchicken/Roadmap/README.md

     artwork:
         grey-on-grey icons (many in cinnamon-settings)
-        wifi networks available notif is blue, but connected one is green remove humanity-icon-theme and ubuntu-mono
+        improve status icons: nm-signal-*, volume-audio-*, power icons xfce has two notifs when changing volume and one is missing an icon wifi networks available notif is blue, but connected one is green remove humanity-icon-theme and ubuntu-mono